-- Plan description The following description provides general information regarding the United States Steel Corporation Savings Fund Plan for Salaried Employees (the Plan), a defined contribution plan which covers substantially all domestic non-union salaried employees of United States Steel Corporation (the Company or the Plan Sponsor) and designated Employing Companies.
+- 1. Plan description The following description provides general information regarding the United States Steel Corporation Savings Fund Plan for Salaried Employees (the Plan), a defined contribution plan which covers substantially all domestic non-union salaried employees of United States Steel Corporation (the Company or the Plan Sponsor) and designated employing companies.
 Eligibility begins in the month following the month of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 Participants should refer to the Summary Plan Description and the Plan Text for a complete description of the Plan.
 These documents are available from the United States Steel and Carnegie Pension Fund (the Plan Administrator). - a.
 Contributions The Plan receives (1) Participant contributions (a) as pre-tax, after-tax and/or Roth 401(k) savings, and/or (b) rollover contributions, and (2) Employer contributions, as matching contributions and/or non-contributory defined contribution Retirement Account contributions.
 Each component of contributions is described in further detail below.
-Eligible employees may save from 1 percent to 16 percent of base salary (35 percent if annual base salary in the immediately preceding year is equal to or less than the threshold amount for determining highly compensated employees for the year preceding the year in which savings occur) in half percent increments on a pre-tax basis, an after-tax Roth 401(k) savings or a combination thereof.
+Eligible employees may save from 1 percent to 16 percent (18 percent effective February 1, 2023) of base salary (35 percent if annual base salary in the immediately preceding year is equal to or less than the threshold amount for determining highly compensated employees for the year preceding the year in which savings occur) in half percent increments on a pre-tax basis, an after-tax basis, as after-tax Roth 401(k) savings or a combination thereof.
 Other qualified plan limits include:

-2021 2020 Dollar Limit on IRC Sec.
-401(k) pre-tax contributions \$ 19,500 \$ 19,500 Dollar Limit on IRC Sec.
-414(v) catch-up contributions \$ 6,500 \$ 6,500 Maximum covered compensation [IRC 401(a)(17)] \$ 290,000 \$ 285,000 Highly Compensated Employee Definition \$ 130,000 \$ 130,000
+2022 2021 Dollar Limit on IRC Sec.
+401(k) pre-tax contributions \$ 20,500 \$ 19,500 Dollar Limit on IRC Sec.
+414(v) catch-up contributions \$ 6,500 \$ 6,500 Dollar Limit on IRC Sec.
+415(c) contributions \$ 61,000 \$ 58,000 Maximum covered compensation [IRC 401(a)(17)] \$ 305,000 \$ 290,000 Highly Compensated Employee Definition \$ 135,000 \$ 130,000